Tendinopathy is primarily a clinical diagnosis made by your physio from your history and physical tests done in the clinic.

 Progression between stages is based on your individual symptoms, history and tendon response to the program.

-We are often asked about various adjuncts that are commonly used in tendinopathy management such as anti-inflammatories, cortisone injections, therapeutic ultrasound, PRP injections.
+We are often asked about various adjuncts that are commonly used in tendinopathy management such as anti-inflammatories, cortisone injections, therapeutic ultrasound, and PRP injections.

 Some evidence suggests anti-inflammatories may be useful in the early stages of tendinopathy as it may help moderate inflammation of structures surrounding the tendon (e.g. bursa or tendon sheath).